UCI-Rocket-Project/rocket2-webservice-gui/README.md

 # Webservice & GUI

+## For developers

+1: Set up pre-commit to make all your code nice before committing Run pip install pre-commit
+Run pre-commit install
+Now whenever you try to commit, prettier will fix everything up, so you will need to git add \* and then git commit again which is annoying but it makes your stuff pretty.

 ## Initial Setup

 1: Download and install docker desktop from docker website https://www.docker.com/products/docker-desktop/ Create a docker account and sign in on docker desktop.
 You will need to keep docker desktop open when you want to run a docker container.

 If you are on a windows computer:

     1: Install chocolatey
     Open an administrative shell(powershell but run as admin) Run Set-ExecutionPolicy AllSigned or Set-ExecutionPolicy Bypass -Scope Process